Achievements and Innovation

 INNOVATION ACTIVITY

-• Currently, the laboratory is developing new approaches to obtaining copper powder from various raw materials (concentrates, industrial wastes) based on the SHS process.
+Currently, the laboratory is developing new approaches to obtaining copper powder from various raw materials (concentrates, industrial wastes) based on the SHS process.
+New routes to obtain advanced high-entropy materials and bioinspired hierarchical structures are being explored.